precice/dune-adapter/README.md

 This module contains a DUNE based solver for the solid participant of the [perpendicular-flap](https://github.com/precice/tutorials/tree/master/perpendicular-flap) tutorial case.
 The [dune-elastodynamics](https://github.com/maxfirmbach/dune-elastodynamics) module is an external requirement which needs to be separately downloaded.

-After the module is built, the executable `dune-perpendicular-flap` case can be found in `dune-precice-howto/build-cmake/examples/`.
+This module is built in the same way as the adapter.
+The executable `dune-perpendicular-flap` is in `dune-precice-howto/build-cmake/examples/`.
 Copy the executable to the [solid-dune](https://github.com/precice/tutorials/tree/master/perpendicular-flap/solid-dune) folder and then run the case.

 ## Citing